dcdpr/did-btcr2/chapters/CRUD-Operations.md

 This algorithm processes a ::Beacon Signal:: broadcast from a ::SMT Beacon:: to retrieve and validate a ::BTCR2 Update:: for a specific DID being resolved.

-The ::Signal Bytes:: in the Beacon Signal are the root of a ::Sparse Merkle Tree::.
+The ::Signal Bytes:: MUST be retrieved from the last transaction output of the Beacon Signal.
+These bytes are the root of a ::Sparse Merkle Tree::.
 (SMT).
-This root must be used to verify the contents of the leaf of the SMT indexed by the SHA256 hash of the DID being resolved.
+This root MUST be used to verify the contents of the leaf of the SMT indexed by the SHA256 hash of the DID being resolved.

 The contents of this leaf either contains the double SHA256 hash of a nonce, or it contains the SHA256 hash of the concatenation of the SHA256 hashes of a nonce and ::BTCR2 Update::.
-The ::BTCR2 Update:: and nonce values must be retrieved from ::Sidecar Data:: along with a proof path that demonstrates the indexed leaf commits to the provided content.
+The ::BTCR2 Update:: and nonce values MUST be retrieved from ::Sidecar Data:: along with a ::SMT:: proof path that demonstrates the indexed leaf commits to the provided content.
+Inability to retrieve either of this data MUST raise a MISSING_UPDATE_DATA error.

 ##### Hide {.unnumbered .unlisted}